General software system theory and design trade offs

 Tighter |

-As the table indicates, size matters; many smaller, subsystems typically merit tighter coupling than fewer, larger subsystems.
+Size matters in the sense that smaller, subsystems typically merit tighter coupling than larger subsystems.

 In “Applying UML and patterns”, OO thinker Craig Larman said to pick your battles.